 If baking in the skillet, simply slice right in the skillet.
 Slice diagonally to cut into small squares.

-For an appetizer or snack, serve with small plates of a good olive oil and balsamic vinegar combination for dipping.
+For an appetizer or snack, serve with small plates of good olive oil and balsamic vinegar combination for dipping.
 Garlic-infused olive oil is another option for dipping.

 I really enjoy focaccia with a big salad for a Summer dinner, too.